run-house/runhouse/docs/overview/overview.rst

 Compute
 ~~~~~~~
-The :ref:`Sends`, :ref:`Clusters`, and Package APIs allow a seamless flow of code and execution across local and remote compute.
+The :ref:`Sends`, :ref:`Clusters`, and :ref:`Packages` APIs allow a seamless flow of code and execution across local and remote compute.
 They blur the line between program execution and deployment, providing both a path of least resistence for running a
 sub-routine on specific hardware, while unceremoniously turning that sub-routine into a reusable service.